The Truth about Pitching.

 What you think you see isn’t what happens.

-All too often, the facts contradict your slant on what you see happen.
-When you don’t accept a fact that can be proven true, you effectively block yourself from achieving success on the mound.
+too often, the facts contradict your slant on what you see happen.
+When you don’t accept a fact that can be proven true,

-Here’s the truththe messages your actions send to your inner ear determine your throwing arm path which sets the stage for where your next pitch ends up and how your pitch moves as it comes toward your opponent.
+Here’s the truth …the messages your actions send to your inner ear determine your throwing arm path which sets the stage for where your next pitch ends up and how your pitch moves as it comes toward your opponent.

 How Your Inner Ear Impacts Your Pitching Movements?